sandialabs/suncal/doc/Manual/manual.md

 Once a function is entered, the **Uncertainties** table is filled in with the variable names extracted from the measurement model equations.
 In this table, the nominal measured value, measurement units, and a description of each variable can be entered, along with one or more uncertainty components for each measurement variable.
-If a variable has more than one uncertainty component (e.g. a type A and type B component), click the plus (+) button on the right side of the table or right-click on the variable and select **Add uncertainty component.**
+If a variable has more than one uncertainty component, click the plus (+) button on the right side of the table or right-click on the variable and select **Add uncertainty component.**
 When multiple components are present, the standard uncertainty of each component is root-sum-squared together to obtain a standard uncertainty for the variable used by the GUM equation, and the degrees of freedom are combined using the W-S formula.
 The Monte Carlo method will separately sample each component before combining.